“Getting there isn’t half the fun—it’s all the fun..”

 “Organizational Development: A Closer Scrutiny”.
 Human Relations, Vol. 35, No. 4, 1982, pp. 307 319.

 “Witch Doctors, Messianics, Sorcerers, and OD Consultants: Parallels and Paradigms”.
-In Douglas B. Gutknecht (ed.), Meeting Organization and Human Resource Challenges: Perspectives, Issues, and Strategies.
+First appeared in the journal Organizational Dynamics, and later appeared in the book by Douglas B. Gutknecht (ed.), Meeting Organization and Human Resource Challenges: Perspectives, Issues, and Strategies.
 Lanham, Maryland: University Press of America, 1984, pp. 407-431.

 “In times of need, one should rise to the occasion and fight bravely for what is right.”